Geography

 McDonald’s: How do McDonald’s glocalise to appeal to local cultures?

-Climate change – greenhouse effect.
+Climate change – the enhanced greenhouse effect.

 Impacts of climate change on the most vulnerable.